LEARN-LK/lms/Moodle Virtual Class Room (Webinar) .md

 <h3> Step </h3>

-- Copy to VCR meeting link
+- Copy the VCR meeting link.
-- in Moodle Select Dashboard Menu
+- Navigate to the Dashboard Menu in Moodle.
-- then now you can see calender in dashboard page
+- Locate and access the Calendar on the Dashboard page.
-- Select the date VCR Meeting going held
+- Choose the date for the VCR Meeting.
-- then you can add follwong detail (Event title,date,type of event,Description,Location,Duration,Repeat weekly, creating altogether)
+- Add the following details:
+  - Event title
+  - Date
+  - Type of event
+  - Description
+  - Location
+  - Duration

+- Tick the "Repeat weekly" option to create multiple occurrences.
-- when VCR session is Repeart you can tick "Repeat this event" button
+- If the VCR session repeats, select the "Repeat this event" button.
-- then now  you shoud add count of repaeted week in "Repeat weekly tab"
+- Specify the number of repeated weeks in the "Repeat weekly" tab.